MaterializeInc/dbt-materialize-wikirecent/README.md

 ## dbt + Materialize

 Welcome!
-This repo walks you through a basic [dbt](https://www.getdbt.com/) project that uses [Materialize](https://materialize.com/docs/) as its data warehouse and a [Wikipedia change feed](https://stream.wikimedia.org/?doc) as its data.
+This demo project illustrates how to turn [streaming Wikipedia data](https://stream.wikimedia.org/?doc) into materialized views in [Materialize](https://materialize.com/product/) using [dbt](https://www.getdbt.com/).

 *Note*: the [`dbt-materialize`](https://github.com/MaterializeInc/dbt-materialize) adapter used for this project is still a work in progress!
 If you hit a snag along the way, please open an issue or submit a PR.

-### Basic setup
-To get everything you need to run dbt with Materialize locally, do the following:
+To get everything you need to run dbt with Materialize, do the following:

 1. Git clone this repo.

 1. Git clone the [`dbt-materialize` adapter repo](https://github.com/MaterializeInc/dbt-materialize).